-While More Labs didn’t necessarily design their supplements with a July 4th theme in mind, they leaned into the holiday theme for their email layout.
-The header image has subtle fireworks weaved into the background and all the text is either red, white, or blue—very fitting for a July 4th email.
+Brand tip: While More Labs didn’t necessarily design their supplements with July 4th in mind, they lean into the holiday theme with this email layout.
+The header image weaves subtle fireworks into the background and all the text is either red, white, or blue—very fitting for a July 4th email.

 Subject line: Spark This 4th of July 💥✨

-Seasonal holidays are the perfect chance for your brand to inject your email campaigns with a dose of light-hearted puns—if, of course, it makes sense for your brand to do so.
+Seasonal holidays are the perfect opportunity for your brand to inject your email campaigns with a dose of lighthearted wordplay—if, of course, it aligns with your brand’s voice and tone.

-Fireworks and the 4th of July go hand-in-hand.
-Jewelry brand, The Clear Cut, experiments with this well-known pairing in their July 4th email copy including terms like “sparkle”, “spark”, and “fire-up” to help their jewelry resonate with readers, even if diamond rings aren’t a typical 4th of July purchase.
+Fireworks and the 4th of July go hand in hand.
+Jewelry brand The Clear Cut experiments with this well-known pairing in their July 4th email copy, which includes puns like “sparkle,” “spark,” and “fire-up” to help their jewelry resonate with readers—even if diamond rings aren’t a typical 4th of July purchase.

 Subject line: Monday Moodboard: 4th of July

-Apparel brand, Kirna Zabête used their July 4th email as a medium for sharing an Independence Day mood board that highlights some holiday related products.
+Apparel brand Kirna Zabête uses their July 4th email as a medium for sharing an Independence Day mood board that highlights some holiday-related products.